marchaos/redux-worker/API.md

 ## dispatch
 The new dispatcher will have the following flow:
-	1. Post message to redux-worker
+	1. Post a message to redux-worker
-	2. Redux-worker changes state of store using the reducer
+	2. Redux-worker uses the reducer to change the state of the store
-	3. Redux-worker post message back to main thread
+	3. Redux-worker posts a message back to main thread
-	4. Main thread update new state
+	4. Main thread updates the new state
 	5. All subscribed components are rendered

-You can now also dispatch a task to be executed in redux-worker outside the context of Redux.
-This could be useful for task such as encryption/decryption, rich text formatting, etc.
+You can now also dispatch a task to be executed in `redux-worker` outside the context of Redux: useful for tasks like encryption/decryption, rich text formatting, etc.

 Task Creator
 ```js